GORGES/511ny/README.md

 Here is a demonstration of the 511NY Pebble app on a Pebble Time watch:

 [![511NY for Pebble](https://raw.githubusercontent.com/GORGES/511ny/master/images/video.png)](https://youtu.be/RybO-trxNzQ "511NY for Pebble")

+## Installing on a Pebble

+The binary code is available in the repository at build/511ny.pbw.
+There are several methods for installing this code onto a Pebble watch:

+* Install the Pebble SDK, compile the code, and type "pebble install --phone IP_ADDRESS_OF_MY_PHONE"

+* Use the [CloudPebble online tool](https://cloudpebble.net) to install the compiled code.

+* Navigate to [https://github.com/GORGES/511ny/raw/master/build/511ny.pbw](https://github.com/GORGES/511ny/raw/master/build/511ny.pbw) in your iOS or Android web browser, and follow the screen instructions to load the app onto your Pebble.

 ## 511NY for Pebble vis-a-vis #HackFrost Goals